 Skydive Geronimo has two beach landing areas on Rottnest: Bickley Bay and Salmon Bay.
 Choosing which beach to land on all depends on the wind direction.
 If friends and family want to watch your landing, the Geronimo crew will tell them which beach to go to.
 They will then have to make their own way there by bus or bike.
 After your jump, you’ll be transported back to the airport in Geronimo’s snazzy electric island commuter bus.

-Your skydive will take about two hours then you’ll have the rest of the day to explore and make the most of your Rottnest experience.
+Your Rottnest skydive will take about two hours then you’ll have the rest of the day to explore and make the most of the day.

 Celebrate and enjoy the island after your skydive